 CyberGhost is the creator of one of the world’s most reliable privacy and security solutions.
-Throughout its constantly expanding network of 1,300 servers located in more than 51 countries all over the globe, the company secures and anonymizes the online presence of over 15 million users.
+Throughout its constantly expanding network of 3,000+ servers located in 60 countries all over the globe, the company secures and anonymizes the online presence of over 15 million users.
 They are fully secure and private thanks to the bulletproof no-log policy that the company has abided by since day 1.

 Speaking of servers in the US, CyberGhost provides plenty of diversity: users can choose to connect to Los Angeles, New York, Washington or Chicago, to name just a few.
 Add to all these, servers which provide the highest possible speed and up to 5 simultaneous devices.
 It’s a solid choice with a great price.

 NordVPN has one of the strongest encryption features of any VPN.
 Everything that passes through certain nodes in their network is double encrypted, wrapped in 2048-bit SSL protection the company claims even a supercomputer can’t break.
 When combined with kill switch and DNS leak protection features, along with NordVPN’s stellar zero-logging policy, you’ve got the makings of an extremely secure and privacy-aware VPN.